peter-lyons-kehl/deta.space_shuttle.rs/README.md

 # Summary

-- Choose based on your needs for storage, memory, parallelization, non-Rust/multiple Rust componenet integration, and application owner/user base models.
+- Choose based on your needs for storage, memory, parallelization, non-Rust/multiple Rust component integration, and application owner/user base models.
 - Thank you to both.
 Loving them.
 - Let's get on cloud, Rustaceans!